torvalds/linux/Documentation/admin-guide/mm/damon/start.rst

 This document briefly describes how you can use DAMON by demonstrating its default user space tool.
 Please note that this document describes only a part of its features for brevity.
-Please refer to :doc:`usage` for more details.
+Please refer to the usage `doc
+<https://github.com/awslabs/damo/blob/next/USAGE.md>`_ of the tool for more
+details.

 TL; DR